sbh4th/nasem/NASEM-remarks.md

 - As many of you are aware, life expectancy at birth in the US has not only stagnated, but declined dramatically in recent years, even before the disaster of the COVID-19 epidemic.

 - Measures like life expectancy are valuable in the sense of being easy to understand, but they measure a complex reality of causes, and can lend themselves to simplistic narratives.

+- Narratives matter because they can synthesize and simplify complex phenomena into a single cause-and-effect story.
+They identify heroes and villains, emphasize particular causes and populations, set the agenda for interventions, and minimize alternative explanations and solutions.